erc7579/erc7579-implementation/erc.md

 Insufficient authorization control in fallback handlers can lead to unauthorized executions.

+Malicious Hooks may revert on `preCheck` or `postCheck`, adding untrusted hooks may lead to a denial of service of the account.

 ## Copyright

 Copyright and related rights waived via [CC0](../LICENSE.md).